June 28, 2012

 Modern Home No. 167 from the 1909 Modern Homes catalog.

 This example clearly demonstrates the significant cost savings that homeowners could realize by buying a house from a catalog.
 Sears used economies of scale to provide top-quality lumber and materials for less.
 According to the Sears sales literature: "we buy raw lumber direct from the best timber tracts in America".
 Lumber was pre-cut to length and labeled for easy assembly.

-In the days before power tools, pre-cut homes represented an enormous savings in labor--no measuring or cutting--and no waste of lumber.
+Stories like Leark’s highlight just how revolutionary Sears kit homes were.
+Local retailers couldn’t compete with a huge mail‑order company’s supply chain.
 Sears and the other kit home manufacturers made it affordable for young, working-class families to have well-built, modern homes in neighborhoods like Arlington Heights.

 1 comment: